AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 ### Prerequisites
 - Admin access to a local or remote server ( 64-bit with at least 16GB RAM and 25GB HDD).
 - For the installation of formsflow.ai, the <a href="https://www.docker.com/" target="_blank" >Docker Desktop</a> needs to be installed.
-If Docker has been installed, and if any previous formsflow.ai installations were done already, those need to be removed from the Docker Desktop
+If Docker has been installed, and if any previous formsflow.ai installations were done already, those need to be removed from the Docker Desktop.

 ### Download formflow.ai